The Wailing Asteroid

 The Wailing Asteroid is a science-fiction novel written by Murray Leinster (William Fitzgerald Jenkins) and first published in 1960 by Avon Books.
-It presents the theme of the lone inventor who saves Earth from cosmic danger and introduces Humanity to an unknown civilization.
-The novel was adapted for film as The Terrornauts in 1967.
+It presents the theme of the lone inventor who saves Earth from cosmic danger and introduces humanity to an unknown civilization.
+The novel was adapted for film by John Brunner as The Terrornauts in 1967.

 Plot

 When satellite-tracking stations around the world begin receiving radio signals from deep space, Joe Burke, owner of a small engineering company, is about to propose marriage to Sandy Lund, a woman he has known since high school.
 The signals consist of a repeated series of flute-like notes, which Joe recognizes.
 Joe plays for Sandy a tape recording he made a year earlier and it sounds just like the signal from space.
 Joe explains that he got the notes from a lucid dream that has come to him off and on since he was eleven.
 In the dream he is on a world with two moons and trees with ribbon-like leaves and he is holding a strange weapon, a kind of recoilless pistol.
 In his shop he makes a modified version of the weapon and when he tests it, it breaks loose from the workbench and slams into a wall hard enough to shatter the bricks.

 Meanwhile astronomers trace the signal to an asteroid, M-387, and send a radio signal to it.
 In response the asteroid changes its signal.
 With the help of Holmes, a yacht builder, Keller, an electronics expert, and several workmen, Joe builds a small spaceship propelled by a reactionless drive based on his modification of the recoilless pistol.
 Just in time the ship is finished and, with Holmes, Keller, Sandy, and Sandy’s sister Pam aboard, Joe lifts off just as the police arrive to end the project.
 Pursued by Nike missiles, Joe takes the ship into space and heads for Asteroid M-387.